lompabo/aiiti-03-2021/README.md

 ---
-title: AI in the Industry Tutorials (Anomaly Detection on Sequential Data)
+title: AI in the Industry Tutorials (Missing Data in Time Series)
 author: michele.lombardi2@unibo.it
 ---

-# Anomaly Detection on Sequential Data #
+# Missing Data in Time Series #

 This is one of a series of tutorials that are part of the "AI in the Industry" course at [University of Bologna](https://www.unibo.it/it).
 Each tutorial tackles a simplified industrial problem and aims at showing how similar problem can be tackled using AI techniques, from Machine Learning to Combinatorial Optimization (and later on their combination).

-This tutorial in particular tackles a simple anomaly detection task, with an emphasis on using a rolling window approach to deal with sequence data.
-The tutorial covers also how to tackle anomaly detection problem by relying on an autoregressor, and how to build basic ensembles via selection and summation.
+This tutorial in particular addresses the problem of filling missing data in time series, using first basic interpolation methods and then switching to more advanced ones (Gaussian Processes).
+The tutorial also shows how to obtain simple ensembles via multiplication.

 # Accessing the Tutorial #